 enov8 vME iSCSI Connector (SQL Server)

 This connector integrates Microsoft SQL Server with enov8 vME iSCSI storage.
 It moves databases from local disks onto vME iSCSI LUNs, then mounts vME-created clones on other servers for dev/test/reporting.
+Each script includes built-in safety checks, confirmation prompts, and step-by-step guidance.
+Review the Operational Notes section before running on shared or production servers.

 Use Case Diagram